Kintyre Cottages are located on the beautiful Mull of Kintyre peninsula.

 By Air: Air access is direct into Campbeltown Airport.
 The flight leaves twice daily from Glasgow, touching down in Campbeltown just 30 minutes later.
 The flight is currently operated by FLYBE.
 Local Taxis are readily available from the airport – alternatively call Fona Taxi 01586 554001 or Tavies Taxis 01586 551122.
 Car hire is also available (or call 01586 551122).

-By Sea: The crossing by high speed charter ferry to Campbeltown Harbour takes 55 minutes from Troon (on the Ayrshire Coast) and only 50 minutes from Northern Ireland.
+By Sea: The new Adrossan to Campbeltown Ferry (www.calmac.co.uk) operates between 23 May – 28 Sep and takes 2 1/2 hrs.
+The crossing by high speed charter ferry to Campbeltown Harbour takes 55 minutes from Troon (on the Ayrshire Coast) and only 50 minutes from Northern Ireland.
 Kintyre Express

 From Glasgow/Glasgow Airport (M8) follow signs to the Erskine Bridge.
 As you come off the bridge, take the left exit signposted A82 towards loch Lomond and Inverary.
 Take the A82 Passing Loch Lomond, rest and be thankful, Inverary castle and on through Lochgilphead, Tarbert and finally on to Campbeltown.
 On arrival into Campbeltown, follow the road through the town until you reach a t-junction in the centre of the town – take a left, at the roundabout take a right which will take you along the esplanade.
 Take a right at the next small roundabout and follow the road (Kilkerran road) around to the left which will take you out of the town and along the coast road for approximately 3 miles towards the island of Davaar and Kintyre cottages.

-To Kildalloig Farm cottages (the old Coach House & Archie’s Farmhouse) – continue on the coast road (Kilkerran road) passing Davaar Island on your left, you will come to a large white house and a sharp right hand bend.
-Continue on for another ¾ mile until you see the farm driveway on your right – take this road up which will bring you to the cottages.
+To Kildalloig Farm cottages (the old Coach House & Archie’s Farmhouse) – continue on the coast road (Kilkerran road) passing Davaar Island on your left, you will come to a large white house with a high wall and a sharp right hand bend.
+Continue on for another ¾ mile until you see the farm driveway (wide opening with stone walls either side) on your right – take this road up which will bring you to the cottages.

 To Ballimenach – continue on the coast road (Kilkerran road) passing Davaar Island on your left, you will come to a large white house and a sharp right hand bend.
-Continue on for another mile until you see a small sheep fank (stone walled area) on your left and continue up the hill – Ballimenach is 150m up the hill on the right hand side.
+Continue on for another mile and you should see Ballimenach which is a white farmhouse perched on the hill up ahead of you.
+Pass by a large layby and small sheep fank (stone walled area) to your left and continue up the hill – Ballimenach is 150m up the hill on the right hand side.

 To Auchenhoan –Pass Ballimenach Cottage on your right and continue up the hill for another 2 miles along a single track winding road.
 Auchenhoan farmhouse is the first sign of habitation you will come to on the right adjacent to a smaller cottage.